Bike rentals are available for students, faculty, and staff through Healthy Ride Pittsburgh.

 - An automobile insurance policy won’t cover you when you are cycling, but a homeowner’s or apartment renter’s policy might.
 Check your policy, and consider adding coverage if you don’t have any.

-- Register your bike with Parking Services
+- Register your bike

 - Always wear a bike helmet